Pope Pius X: Early life and ministry

-On 18 September 1858, Sarto was ordained a priest by Giovanni Antonio Farina (later canonized), and became a chaplain at Tombolo.
-While there, Sarto expanded his knowledge of theology, studying both Thomas Aquinas and canon law, while carrying out most of the functions of the parish pastor Constantini, who was quite ill.
+On 18 September 1858, Sarto was ordained a priest by Giovanni Antonio Farina, Bishop of Treviso (later canonized), and became a chaplain at Tombolo.
+While there, Sarto expanded his knowledge of theology, studying Thomas Aquinas and canon law, while carrying out most of the functions of the sickly parish priest Constantini.
 Often, Sarto sought to improve his sermons by the advice of Constantini, who referred to one of his earliest as "rubbish".
-In Tombolo, Sarto's reputation for holiness grew so much amongst the people that some suggested the nickname "Don Santo".
+In Tombolo, Sarto's reputation for holiness grew so much that some of the people call him "Don Santo".

 In 1867, he was named archpriest of Salzano.
-Here he restored the church and expanded the hospital, the funds coming from his own begging, wealth and labour.
-He won the people's affection when he worked to assist the sick during the cholera plague of the early 1870s.
-He was named a canon of the cathedral and chancellor of the Diocese of Treviso, also holding offices such as spiritual director and rector of the Treviso seminary, and examiner of the clergy.
+He restored the local church and expanded the hospital, the funds coming from his own begging, wealth and labour.
+He won the people's affection when he worked to assist the sick during the cholera outbreak of the early 1870s.
+He was appointed a canon of the cathedral and chancellor of the Diocese of Treviso, also acting as spiritual director and rector of the Treviso seminary and examiner of the clergy.
 As chancellor he made it possible for public school students to receive religious instruction.
-As a priest and later bishop, he often struggled over solving problems of bringing religious instruction to rural and urban youth who did not have the opportunity to attend Catholic schools.
+As a priest and later bishop, he often struggled to bring religious instruction to rural and urban youth who could not attend Catholic schools.
 At one stage, a large stack of hay caught fire near a cottage, and when Sarto arrived he addressed the frantic people, "Don't be afraid, the fire will be put out and your house will be saved!"
-At that moment, the flames turned in the other direction, leaving the cottage alone.
-Despite his many duties, Sarto often made time for an evening walk with young children preparing their First Communion.
+At that moment, the flames turned in the other direction, sparing the cottage.
+Despite his many duties, Sarto often made time for an evening walk with children preparing for their First Communion.

-In 1879, Bishop Federico Maria Zinelli died, and Sarto was elected vicar-capitular to care for the diocese until the accession of a new bishop in June 1880.
+In 1879, Bishop Federico Maria Zinelli died, and Sarto was elected vicar capitular to care for the diocese until the installation of a new bishop in June 1880.

 After 1880, Sarto taught dogmatic theology and moral theology at the seminary in Treviso.
 On 10 November 1884, he was appointed bishop of Mantua by Pope Leo XIII.
 He was consecrated six days later in Rome in the church of Sant'Apollinare alle Terme Neroniane-Alessandrine, Rome, by Cardinal Lucido Parocchi, assisted by Pietro Rota, and by Giovanni Maria Berengo.
 He was appointed to the honorary position of assistant at the pontifical throne on 19 June 1891.
 Sarto required papal dispensation from Pope Leo XIII before episcopal consecration as he lacked a doctorate, making him the last pope without a doctorate until Pope Francis.